lnxjedi/gopherbot/DevNotes.md

   * Builtins that run almost instantly
   * Builtins that read internal data but don't start new pipelines
   * Builtins that report on running pipelines or allow aborting or killing/cancelling pipelines
-* The `Robot` object, created at the start of a pipeline, will take on a more important role of carrying state through the pipeline; in addition to other struct data items, it will get a `runID` incrementing integer for each job/plugin
+* The `botContext` object, created at the start of a pipeline, will take on a more important role of carrying state through the pipeline; in addition to other struct data items, it will get a `runID` incrementing integer for each job/plugin
 * When a pipeline starts a pointer to the Robot will be stored in a global table of running pipelines
 * Pipelines can be started by:
   * A job `Trigger`